 The New “Normal” in Infection Control

-In this COVID-19 Pandemic we are looking to add extra confidence in the safety and protection of us all.
+During this COVID-19 pandemic and the spread of variants, we are looking to add extra confidence in the safety and protection of us all.
 We all benefit from rigorous infection control.
 The cornerstone in a safe dental practice is the element of trust.
 You should feel free to discuss this topic with Dr. Janet or Dr. Mike and receive a straightforward answer.

-We are here to provide dental care in a safe and comfortable environment as the CDC (Centers of Disease Control), Occupational Safety & Health Administration (OSHA), Environmental Protection Agency (EPA), Minnesota Board of Dentistry mandate.
+We are here to provide dental care in a safe and comfortable environment as the CDC (Centers of Disease Control), Occupational Safety & Health Administration (OSHA), Environmental Protection Agency (EPA) and the Minnesota Board of Dentistry mandate.

 From following the traditional “universal precautions”: